 How I Got Here

-In 2018, I transitioned to teaching high school and college after a 10-year career in the food business.
+In 2018, I transitioned to teaching high school and college after a 10-year career in the food industry.
 It turns out, kitchens and classrooms have a lot in common.
 At their best, they are both rigorous spaces that make creativity actionable, and offer a sense of belonging and community that developing minds and personalities need to flourish.

-In 2020 I decided to break away from institutions to a degree and create my own coaching program that focuses on providing the high level of social-emotional-intellectual support that creative young people need to bring their greatest strengths to bear.
+In 2020 I decided to break away from institutions to a degree and create my own teaching, learning, and coaching program that focuses on providing the high level of social-emotional-intellectual support that creative young people need to bring their greatest strengths to bear.

 This started as small business coaching, but I quickly realized that there was so much more to delve into with each of my clients that had to do with them as a person.
 Their creative pursuit, whether it be a startup, hobby, or nascent idea, was but one aspect of the larger enterprise of coming into one’s own.